 These chairs can provide a surprisingly good massage.

-The other area where the First Lounge excels is service.
-Because there aren’t many passengers in this lounge the agents are able to give a high level of service.
-They found me in the lounge and informed me that my flight was delayed slightly.
+Service is one area where the First Lounge excels.
+Because there aren’t many passengers in this lounge the agents are able to provide individual attention.
+They found me in the lounge and informed me that my flight was slightly delayed.
 They came back to tell me when my flight was ready to board.

 The KAL First Lounge at ICN provides peace and quiet for working or relaxing and that’s the primary function of an airport lounge.
 Though as far as delivering the kind of experience that makes a first-class lounge a destination in and of itself, this lounge falls short.